05 Sep 2022

 Tell them about you.
 Let them know more about you, what motivates you, and what your group has been working on.

 Explain the campaign.
-Briefly outline what the campaign’s trying to achieve and explain that you’d like to work with other local groups who are committed to supporting people through the cost of living crisis and who want to secure a warm home for everyone.
+Briefly outline what the campaign’s trying to achieve and explain that you’d like to work with other local groups who are committed to supporting people through the cost-of-living crisis and who want to secure a warm home for everyone.

 Working in partnership